On this page

 If you're planning to study or already a student at a polytechnic#

-You should continue to enrol or study at your local polytechnic but find out what course changes are happening.
-The polytechnics that are temporarily staying in the NZIST will still be operating as normal.
-Although there will be some changes to how polytechnics are organised, programmes will continue to be delivered, and every effort will be made to make sure that learning is not disrupted.
+You should continue to enrol or study at your local polytechnic but find out what course or programme changes are happening first.
+The polytechnics that are temporarily staying in the NZIST will operate as normal, but there will be upcoming changes.
+Every effort will be made to make sure that learning is not disrupted.

 See the section 'Thinking about Studying at a Polytechnic in 2026' below on this page.